Background

 If from the survey results the proposed activities are considered unlikely to result in an offence then no licence will be required and development works can proceed.

-If the survey indicates that great crested newts or their habitat is likely to be impacted by the development, a European Protected Species (EPS) licence may be required.
+If the survey indicates that GCNs or their habitat is likely to be impacted by the development, a European Protected Species (EPS) licence may be required.
 EMEC Ecology can apply for this licence on your behalf.
 The EPS licence application requires the production of a method statement, completion of an EPS application form and sometimes also the completion of a reasoned statement in support of the application.
 The method statement will require site-specific mitigation.
 For development sites where there are challenging situations, EMEC Ecology has experienced staff that can help you to find the most appropriate solutions.

 Mitigation